Bit Efficient Toeplitz Covariance Estimation: Low-rank and Banded Cases

 where

-This implies that if $a_s = 0$, then $\breve{a}_s = 0$ with probability at least $1 - \delta$.
-This property provides valuable insights into the structure of the Toeplitz matrix and its estimation.

-By leveraging this property, the estimation error under the operator norm can be effectively controlled (see Theorem~\ref{BandedCase}).
-Specifically, for a banded Toeplitz matrix $T = \text{Toep}(\boldsymbol{a})$ with $a_s = 0$ for all $s \geq m$, this property significantly reduces the degrees of freedom in the estimation process.
+By leveraging the property \eqref{Eq_relation_a_breve}, the estimation error of $\breve{T}_{\zeta}$ can be effectively controlled.
+For a banded Toeplitz matrix $T = \text{Toep}(\boldsymbol{a})$ with $a_s = 0$ for all $s \geq m$, this property significantly reduces the degrees of freedom in the estimation process.
 Such a structural simplification enables the threshold estimator $\breve{T}_{\zeta}$ to achieve higher accuracy with fewer samples or lower resolution compared to the general case.

-Utilizing this property, we derive a non-asymptotic bound on the estimation error $\|T - \breve{T}_{\zeta}\|_2$ under the operator norm:
+Specifically, we derive a non-asymptotic bound on the estimation error $\|T - \breve{T}_{\zeta}\|_2$ under the operator norm as follows.